hergemony/theemployeemanager/README.md

 Update employee roles

 ## Installation
 Git clone the repository into your terminal.
-The application should use Jest for running the unit tests and Inquirer from npm for collecting input from the user.
-The following command line when invoked will run the application: node index.js
+The application should use mysql2 for running the unit tests and Inquirer from npm for collecting input from the user.
+The following command line when invoked will run the application: node server.js
 To Execute File:
 Open in browser